booksbyus/zguide/site/content/docs/chapter7.md

 * How to make a secure protocol over ZeroMQ
 * A large-scale file publishing system (FileMQ)

-## Message-Oriented Pattern for Elastic Design
+## Message-Oriented Pattern for Elastic Design {#Message-Oriented-Pattern-for-Elastic-Design}

 I'll introduce Message-Oriented Pattern for Elastic Design (MOPED), a software engineering pattern for ZeroMQ architectures.
 It was either "MOPED" or "BIKE", the Backronym-Induced Kinetic Effect.
 That's short for "BICICLE", the Backronym-Inflated See if I Care Less Effect.
 In life, one learns to go with the least embarrassing choice.